repositor224/SustainityAI/README.md

 The chatbot is built using Java and can be run both on Windows and Mac.
 It is submitted to and is the winner of "AI for Change" hackathon with 500+ participants.

-Clone the repository: git clone https://github.com/repositor224/Sustainity.git
+To clone the repository: git clone https://github.com/repositor224/Sustainity.git

  under the MIT License - see the LICENSE file for details.

 Acknowledgments

 The GPT-3.5 Turbo model is provided by OpenAI

 This chatbot was inspired by this project "https://github.com/kydycode/chatgpt-3.5-turbo" and iterated on using GPT-4 and Copilot